aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Sets the imaging session ID.
 This function will call `&NeuroDB::MRI::getSessionID` which in turn will either:
-  - grep sessionID if visit for that candidate already exists, or
+  - grep the session ID if visit for that candidate already exists, or
   - create a new session if visit label does not exist for that candidate yet

 INPUTS:
-  - $subjectIDsref: subject's ID information hashref
+  - $subjectIDsref: subject's ID information hashr ef
-  - $tarchiveInfo : archive information hashref
+  - $tarchiveInfo : DICOM archive information hash ref
   - $upload\_id    : upload ID of the study

+RETURNS:
+  - $sessionID      : session ID
-RETURNS: session ID, if the new session requires staging
+  - $requiresStaging: whether the new session requires staging

 ### validateArchive($tarchive, $tarchiveInfo, $upload\_id)

-Validates the DICOM archive by comparing the MD5 of the `$tarchive file` and the one stored in the tarchive information hashref `$tarchiveInfo` derived from the database.
-The function will exits with an error message if the tarchive is not validated.
+Validates the DICOM archive by comparing the MD5 of the `$tarchive file` and the one stored in the tarchive information hash ref `$tarchiveInfo` derived from the database.
+The function will exits with an error message if the DICOM archive is not validated.

 INPUTS:
-  - $tarchive    : archive file
+  - $tarchive    : DICOM archive file
-  - $tarchiveInfo: archive information hashref
+  - $tarchiveInfo: DICOM archive information hash ref
   - $upload\_id   : upload ID of the study

 ### which\_directory($subjectIDsref, $data\_dir)

 Determines where the MINC files to be registered into the database will go.

+INPUTS:
-INPUTS: subject's ID information hashref, data directory (typically /data/project/data)
+   - $subjectIDsref: subject's ID information hashref
+   - $data\_dir     : data directory (e.g. `/data/$PROJECT/data`)

-RETURNS: the final directory in which the registered MINC files will go (typically /data/project/data/assembly/CandID/visit/mri/)
+RETURNS: the final directory in which the registered MINC files will go (typically `/data/$PROJECT/data/assembly/CandID/visit/mri/`)

-### validateCandidate($subjectIDsref, $tarchive\_srcloc)
+### validateCandidate($subjectIDsref)

-Check that the candidate's information derived from the patient name field of the DICOM files is valid (CandID and PSCID of the candidate should correspond to the same subject in the database).
+Check that the candidate's information derived from the patient name field of the DICOM files is valid (`CandID` and `PSCID` of the candidate should correspond to the same subject in the database).

-INPUTS: subject's ID information hashref, tarchive source location
+INPUT: subject's ID information hash ref

 RETURNS: the candidate mismatch error, or undef if the candidate is validated or a phantom